franziskach/student-site/README.md

 ## Hosting

-To host the super amazing website or update the hosted site, push changes to the "gh-pages" branch.
+To host the website or update the hosted site, push changes to the "gh-pages" branch.